Geography of Saint Lucia: Natural hazards

-The island country of Saint Lucia is effected by hurricanes and volcanic activity.
+The island country of Saint Lucia is affected by hurricanes and volcanic activity.
 The island was severely affected by Hurricane Allen in 1980 and Hurricane Tomas in 2010, causing agricultural damage and a drop in visitor arrivals, but Saint Lucia has generally had fewer hurricanes than many other Caribbean islands, due to its southerly location.
 Hurricanes and volcanoes would both damage the coral.